Crossing a topological phase transition with a quantum computer: Connection to infinite MPS

 Given this canonical form, we can then embed these matrices inside two-qubit unitaries as follows

 where crosses mark elements of the unitary that we are free to choose up to the unitarity constraint.
 The elements coloured red correspond to the transpose of $B^{\uparrow}$ (resp. $B^{[1]\uparrow}$) and those coloured blue to the transpose of $B^{\downarrow}$ (resp. $B^{[1]\downarrow}$).
+The $U_1$ unitary gates satisfy the left eigenvalue equation shown in Fig.~\ref{fig:eigen}.
 Finally, the gate sequences shown in Fig.~\ref{fig:circuit_structure} and their angles were found by inspection such that their matrix representations match those in Eq.~\eqref{eq: U matrices}.

 The quantum circuits in Fig.~\ref{fig:circuit_structure} contain three two-qubit gates that need to be decomposed further into the elementary gate set.
 These are all of the form of controlled unitary gates.
 The first is the controlled-Z or controlled-phase gate